mikbe/commandable/README.markdown

 ## Principle of Least Surprise

 I've tried to follow the principle of least surprise so Commandable should just work like you would expect it to.
 As long as you expect it to work the same way as I do.

 ## Requirements ##

 * Ruby 1.9.2
-* *Nix OS (Probably works on Windows but not tested yet)
+* Any Posix OS (Probably works on Windows too but not yet tested)

 ## Installation
 From the command line: